automl/fanova/doc_src/manual.rst

 Quick Start
 -----------
-To run the examples, just download the `data <https://github.com/automl/fanova/blob/master/fanova/example/online_lda.tar.gz>`_ and start the python console.
+To run the examples, download the data from the `github repository <https://github.com/automl/fanova/tree/master/examples/example_data/online_lda>`_ and start the python console.
 We can then import fANOVA and start it by typing

     >>> from fanova import fANOVA